Gardaí remove drunk underage teens from disco

-Gardaí had to be called to remove drunken teenagers from an Easter break disco in Cork City.
+Gardaí had to be called to remove drunken teenagers from an Easter break disco in Cork City, writes Catherine Shanahan and Eoin English.

 The incident occurred at St Finbarr’s Hurling and Football Club in Togher on Tuesday night.